Commercials begging you to buy are already running.

 When you score a deal, there’s nothing wrong with using the full retail price in your budget calculation and pocketing the savings.

-In other words, if you planned on spending $250 on your parents and bought them a camera that retails for $249 but happened to be on sale for $149, there’s nothing wrong with saying “they’re done”.
+In other words, if you planned to spend $250 on your parents and bought them a camera that retails for $249 but happened to be on sale for $149, there’s nothing wrong with saying “they’re done”.

 Sure, maybe you can buy them a bag or something else for it, but don’t feel pressured to buy more stuff just to spend $250.